Renumeration report

 The Remuneration Report has been prepared based on the legal requirements in the Companies Act and the Swedish Corporate Governance Board’s Rules on remuneration of executive management and on incentive programs.

-In accordance with the Companies Act chapter 8, Section 53 a, the Board of Directors must prepare a report annually on paid and outstanding remuneration regulated by Peab’s current Remuneration Policy at that time.
-The 2024 Remuneration Report reports on remuneration to the CEO and how Peab has applied the Remuneration Policy, adopted by the Annual General Meeting 2024, and how the total remuneration relates to the policy.
+In accordance with Chapter 8, Section 53a of the Swedish Companies Act, the Board of Directors shall prepare, for each financial year, a report on remuneration paid and outstanding remuneration covered by Peab’s remuneration policy in force from time to time.
+The Remuneration Report 2025 sets out the remuneration paid to the Chief Executive Officer, describes how Peab’s remuneration policy, adopted by the 2025 Annual General Meeting, was applied during 2025, and explains how the total remuneration is consistent with the policy.

-Information concerning the work of the Remuneration Committee in 2024 is found on page 217 in the Annual and Sustainability Report for 2024.
-Information regarding remuneration, employer contributions, pensions and other benefits are reported in note 9 “Employees, personnel costs and remuneration to senior officers” on pages 155-158 in the Annual and Sustainability Report for 2024.
-Remuneration to members of the Board of Directors is not included in this report.
-This remuneration is decided annually by the Annual General Meeting and is reported in note 9 “Employees, personnel costs and remuneration to senior officers” on pages 155-158 in the Annual and Sustainability Report for 2024.
+Information on the work of the Remuneration Committee during 2025 is provided on page 63 of the 2025 Annual and Sustainability Report.
+Information on remuneration, social security expenses, pensions and other benefits is disclosed in Note 9, “Employees, personnel costs and remuneration to senior executives”, on pages 170–173 of the 2025 Annual and Sustainability Report.
+Directors’ fees are not covered by this report.
+Such fees are resolved annually by the Annual General Meeting and are disclosed in Note 9, “Employees, personnel costs and remuneration to senior executives”, on pages 170–173 of the 2025 Annual and Sustainability Report.

-The Remuneration Policy will contribute to the company’s business strategy, long-term value growth and sustainability.
-This is ensured by offering market-based remuneration to attract and retain a competent executive management, provide long-term incentive programs and bonus programs focused on the company’s business strategy, long-term goals and sustainability and by annually reviewing individual performances and goal achievement in relation to the company’s financial and non-financial results.
+The remuneration policy shall contribute to the company’s business strategy, long-term value creation and sustainability.
+This is ensured by offering market-based remuneration in order to attract and retain a competent Group Management team, providing long-term incentive programmes and variable remuneration focused on the company’s business strategy, long-term perspective and sustainability, and by annually assessing individual performance and target achievement against the company’s financial and non-financial results.

-According to the Remuneration Policy remuneration to senior officers should consist of the following remuneration components: basic pay, short-term incentives (STI), long-term incentive programs (LTI), pensions as well as company cars and other non-monetary benefits.
+Under the remuneration policy, remuneration to senior executives shall consist of the following components: fixed salary, variable remuneration (STI), long-term incentive programmes (LTI), pension, company car and other non-monetary benefits.

-The guidelines are found on page 157 in the Annual and Sustainability Report for 2024.
-No deviations have been made from the decision-making process that according to the guidelines should be applied to determine remuneration.
-No remuneration has been recalled.
-There have been no deviations from the Remuneration Policy during the financial year 2024.
-The auditor’s statement on Peab’s compliance with the guidelines is available at the company’s website, peab.com - Annual General Meeting 2024.
+The guidelines are set out on page 172 of the 2025 Annual and Sustainability Report.
+No deviations have been made from the decision-making process to be applied under the guidelines when determining remuneration.
+No remuneration has been reduced or reclaimed.
+No deviations from the remuneration policy occurred during the 2025 financial year.
+The auditor’s statement regarding Peab’s compliance with the guidelines is available on the company’s website, www.peab.com, under Start - Annual General Meeting 2025.

-The total remuneration to the CEO consists of basic pay, annual short-term incentives on an individual basis (STI), long-term incentive programs (LTI), defined contribution pensions according to the ITP plan as well as a company car and other non-monetary benefits.
-The total remuneration to the CEO complies with the basic principles in the Remuneration Policy and is within the stipulated parameters.
-The percent of variable remuneration follows market praxis for equivalent companies.
-The table below shows the total remuneration for the CEO for the time period 2020-2024.
+The total remuneration to the Chief Executive Officer consists of fixed salary, annual variable remuneration on an individual basis (STI), long-term incentive programmes (LTI), defined contribution pension in accordance with the ITP plan, as well as company car and other non-monetary benefits.
+The total remuneration to the Chief Executive Officer has been determined in accordance with the fundamental principles of the remuneration policy and within the stipulated limits.
+The proportion of variable remuneration is market-based in relation to comparable companies.
+The table below presents the total remuneration to the Chief Executive Officer for the period 2021–2025.

 Basic pay